-Young researchers with a doctorate can apply to be funded for scientific projects.
+Young researchers with a doctorate can apply for funding for scientific projects.
 This instrument is aimed specifically at first-time applicants who have already gained scientific experience through publications (at least two first or last authorships), but who have not yet acquired extensive project-related competitive third-party funding (max.
 10,000 euros).
-The aim of the funding is the development of an independent research profile and the qualification for a later successful extramural acquisition of competitive third-party funding (e.g. DFG, BMBF, etc.) as a responsible project leader.
+The aim of the funding is the development of an independent research profile and the qualification for later successful extramural acquisition of competitive third-party funding (e.g. DFG, BMBF, etc.) as a responsible project leader.

 Doctoral researchers can apply for funding for scientific cooperation projects.
 For networking grants, a joint application by at least two scientists from different institutions is required.

 This funding instrument specifically supports collaborations between scientists from different clinics/institutes of the Faculty of Medicine, from a clinic/institute of the Faculty of Medicine together with scientists from another faculty of the HHU or an affiliated institution (DDZ, FZ Jülich, IUF, LVR-Klinikum Düsseldorf).